 The IRS allows independent operators or working interest owners to deduct IDCs with no salvage value (such as wages, fuel, repairs, hauling, supplies and other costs directly related to site preparation and well drilling) as a current business expense.
 Similarly, when special drilling rigs are needed to improve or restore production from an existing well (“workover costs”), those costs are also considered deductible as an ordinary business expense.
-An IDC election must be taken in the first year an operator incurs such expenses and, once the decision is made, it is binding on all future tax years.
-Typically, the deduction is recorded as “Other Expenses” on Schedule C of Form 1040.
+An IDC election must be made in the first year an operator incurs such expenses and, once the decision is made, it is binding on all future tax years.

 While proper IDC classification is very important, since tangible drilling costs must be capitalized and depreciated over a seven-year period, be aware that there are notable restrictions on what entities and costs can be taken as a current business expense.
 These include: